Steven07a/Comp440-Project/README.md

 ### Open the api Directory and run `npm install`
 This will install all dependensies for the server side of this application

+### Make sure to have mySql open as well as Ampps open

 ## Available Scripts
 ### In the Client directory, you can run: `npm start`
 Runs the app in the development mode.\